Major investment banks' revenue falls 9 percent in first quarter

 Barclays said earlier this month it would cut 19,000 jobs, with 7,000 coming from the investment bank as part of an overhaul of the business.

-Across all the investment banks tracked by Coalition, which include Bank of America Merrill Lynch, Barclays, BNP Paribas, Citi, Credit Suisse, Deutsche Bank, Goldman Sachs, JPMorgan, Morgan Stanley and UBS, headcount dipped 3 percent.
+Across all the investment banks tracked by Coalition, which include Bank of America Merrill Lynch (BAC.N), Barclays, BNP Paribas (BNPP.PA), Citi (C.N), Credit Suisse CSGN.VX, Deutsche Bank, Goldman Sachs (GS.N), JPMorgan (JPM.N), Morgan Stanley (MS.N) and UBS UBSN.VX, headcount dipped 3 percent.

 Commodity trading was the sole bright spot in FICC, with revenues climbing 26 percent to $1.8 billion due to higher U.S. power and gas turnover and stronger investor interest.